gymrek-lab/TRTools/trtools/prancSTR/README.rst

 * :code:`mosaic_support` of greater than equal to 3
 * :code:`f`: of less than equal to 0.3 or 30%

-NOTE:When running prancSTR downstream of LongSTR it is recommended to use ALLREADS field rather than MALLREADS field to extract observed allele length distributions.

 Example Commands
 ----------------